Our staff will devote this week's faculty meeting to cultural proficiency. Consultants will come to guide our work.

 - Study their students and spend time learning who they are.

 - How do we learn about our students?

 - What informal and formal assessments provide that knowledge?

 - Are there things we can do to better know our students and their families such as a different kind of orientation process at the start of the year, different use of lunch time/duties, roles, groups, and structures?

 - How might we survey students and families in this regard to forward our efforts.

 2017-2018: Institute an orientation, intake process to get to know students and families better and build even better relationships.
 We started this new orientation process with a short pre-school orientation for a few students and a better intake survey.
 We will continue to follow the efforts we outlined to better this process.

 - See their students as individuals AND members of different identity groups, and recognize that both influence their students ability to engage, connect and succeed with their academics.

-2017-2018: Write a grant to support more inclusive growth mindset, SEL, and culturally proficient signage.
+2017-2018: Write a grant to support more inclusive growth mindset, SEL, and culturally proficient signage Our grant resource changed so we were unable to do this.
 Also building the "selfie" project to allow every child to introduce himself/herself and his/her interests through an audio/visual project at the start of the year.
+We're in the midst of this.
 Talk about our "culture talk" and activities and think about how we are going to embed that in the start of the year efforts.
+We started this.
 Think about how we might further the "birthday name" project.

 - Self reflect on their values, their culture and their teaching styles and recognize how these values impact how students engage and learn.